Mark-Fitzpatrick/FoS/README.md

 Solar System Feat of Strength

 My implementation of the Solar System is in 3D and runs in a Google Chrome web browser.
-I developed the code on my MacBook Pro, but it should also work on various flavors of Unix provided a current version of the Google Chrome web browser is installed.
-In particular, I was using Google Chrome Version 63.0.3239.132 (Official Build) (64-bit).
+I developed the code on my MacBook Pro, but it also works on MicroSoft Windows and various flavors of Unix provided a current version of the Google Chrome web browser is installed.
+In particular, I was using Google Chrome Version 63.0.3239.132 (Official Build) (64-bit) on my Mac.

 The planets look good on my 23.5 inch (1920 x 1080) monitor.

 The source is organized as follows:

-/FoS contains this README.md file and two subdirectories:
+/FoS-master contains this README.md file and two subdirectories:
  FoS and libs.

-/FoS/FoS contains planet_model.js and planets.html
+/FoS-master/FoS contains planet_model.js and planets.html

-/FoS/libs contains the necessary libs for working with WebGL and three.js
+/FoS-master/libs contains the necessary libs for working with WebGL and three.js